-- Ensuring procedures in place regarding support, monitoring, assessment and guidance are fair and appropriate. - Maintaining full responsibility for their regulatory duties, and not delegating these. - Consulting with the headteacher on the nature and extent of the quality assurance procedures in the school. - Ensuring the headteacher has implemented a programme which is clearly based on the ECF. - Taking action to address areas that require further development and support, where an ECT is facing difficulties. - Ensuring induction tutors have the ability and time to carry out their role effectively. - Contacting a school when the school's responsibilities are not being fulfilled. - Ensuring that the headteacher has confirmed that the award of QTS has been made. - Ensuring the school is providing a reduced timetable in addition to planning, preparation and assessment (PPA) time. - Ensuring ECTs are provided with a named contact within the appropriate body to raise concerns if they have any. - Ensuring records and assessment reports of ECTs are maintained. - Ensuring an agreement is reached with the headteacher and the ECT to determine where a reduced induction period may be appropriate. - Ensuring a final decision is made on whether the ECT's performance is satisfactory against the 'Teachers' Standards'. - Ensuring they provide the Teaching Regulation Agency (TRA) with information about ECTs who have started, completed, or left partway through an induction period, or require an extension, as well as details of the type of induction the ECT is undertaking. - Ensuring they respond to requests from schools and colleges for support and guidance regarding the ECT's induction programmes. - Responding to requests for assistance and advice with training for induction tutors. - Providing the headteacher with information on the types of induction available. - Ensuring all monitoring and record-keeping is completed in a manner which is streamlined and reduces burdens, including ensuring all evidence requested from ECTs draws on existing or working documents.
+- Ensuring procedures in place regarding support, monitoring, assessment and guidance are fair and appropriate. - Maintaining full responsibility for their regulatory duties, and not delegating these. - Consulting with the headteacher on the nature and extent of the quality assurance procedures in the school. - Ensuring the headteacher has implemented a programme which is clearly based on the ECF. - Taking action to address areas that require further development and support, where an ECT is facing difficulties. - Ensuring induction tutors have the ability and time to carry out their role effectively. - Contacting a school when the school's responsibilities are not being fulfilled. - Ensuring that the headteacher has confirmed that the award of QTS has been made. - Ensuring the school is providing a reduced timetable in addition to planning, preparation and assessment (PPA) time. - Ensuring ECTs are provided with a named contact within the appropriate body to raise concerns if they have any. - [FE settings only] Ensuring FE institutions are supported in finding schools for ECTs so that they may spend their mandatory 10 days teaching pupils of compulsory school age. - [FE and independent settings only] Ensuring any agreement entered either with the setting's governing board is withheld. - Ensuring records and assessment reports of ECTs are maintained. - Ensuring an agreement is reached with the headteacher and the ECT to determine where a reduced induction period may be appropriate. - Ensuring a final decision is made on whether the ECT's performance is satisfactory against the 'Teachers' Standards'. - Ensuring they provide the Teaching Regulation Agency (TRA) with information about ECTs who have started, completed, or left partway through an induction period, or require an extension, as well as details of the type of induction the ECT is undertaking. - Ensuring they respond to requests from schools and colleges for support and guidance regarding the ECT's induction programmes. - Responding to requests for assistance and advice with training for induction tutors. - Providing the headteacher with information on the types of induction available. - Ensuring all monitoring and record-keeping is completed in a manner which is streamlined and reduces burdens, including ensuring all evidence requested from ECTs draws on existing or working documents.